5G-MAG/Getting-Started/pages/5g-media-streaming/scope.md

 - `aspId`: Contains an identity of an application service provider.
 - `appId`: String providing an application identifier.

-Examples of such configuration are avaiable in GitHub.

 ## Feature: Content Hosting

 The content hosting feature provides a service equivalent to a Content Delivery Network (CDN) deployed inside or outside the Trusted DN.
 It includes selecting the ingest protocol and format, caching and proxying of media objects, content preparation, access protection (e.g. URL signing) and indicating a target distribution area (e.g. through geofencing).